itsnehagarg/DevOpsInAction/ConfigurationManagementusingAnsible.md

 ```

 4. Lets setup password less authentication.
-5. Use the command in Server 1 (Ansible server) :
+5. Use the command in Server 1 (Ansible server) :Two keys get generated: public key and private key.
 ```
 ssh-keygen
 ```
-Two keys get generated: public key and private key.

 6. We will go to the path of public key cd /home/ubuntu/.ssh and copy the public key named id_rsa.
 7. Now Connect to your 2nd machine(target machine): We will perform ssh-keygen on this server also.
 8. Go to the location where the keys got generated.
 9. Open the authorizedkeys file using the vi editor.
 10. Now paste the public key (id_rsa) which was copied from server 1.
 This will ensure the authorization of the server 1 on server 2.
 ![image](https://github.com/itsnehagarg/DevOpsInAction/assets/20385826/adab5d2e-f20b-4e3e-93fc-38216b43a7a5)

 11. Let's go back to server 1 and do an ssh to the target server.
 ```
 ssh private_ip_of_target_server
 ```